BlueBrain/Brayns/python/doc/source/example_load_full_morphologies_and_somas_only.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Brayns cannot load a circuit with different morphology configuration.
 This means that
-we will actually load the circuit twize: One for the targets with full morpholgies, and
+we will actually load the circuit twice: One for the targets with full morpholgies, and
 another for the rest of the targets with somas only.

 To achieve this, we will use the Circuit Info API to: